oslomarketsolutions/website/src/pages/en/index.md

     text: We play well with others
   text: >-
-    Whether you want a fully hosted and managed service, to build your own platform with our flexible React components or start from scratch with only the market data API, we got what you need to get started.
+    Whether you want a fully hosted and managed service, to build your own platform with our flexible React components or start from scratch with the market data API, we got what you need to get started.
 otherProducts:
   arena:
     header: Arena